 Reporting by government entities

 Under Subdivision 396-B of Schedule 1 to the Taxation Administration Act 1953 (TAA), government entities at the federal, state/territory and local levels are required to report to the ATO payments they make to an entity for the provision of services.
 In addition, government entities at the federal and state/territory levels will also be required to report grants paid to entities with an ABN.
-This measure commences on 1 July 2017.
+This measure commenced on 1 July 2017.

 Certain types of government entities are exempt from reporting, as are certain transactions.